hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 ## Overview

 These guidelines detail the integration process to enable the automated delivery of 'Ready to Pickup' email notifications to customers.
-These notifications are triggered when store staff pack the items in a shipment and indicate their readiness for pickup using either HotWax Commerce's BOPIS fulfillment app or Plug and Play APIs.
+These notifications are triggered when store staff pack the items in a shipment and indicate their readiness for pickup using either HotWax Commerce's BOPIS fulfillment app or Fulfillment APIs.

 ### Step 1: Mark shipment-Ready for Pickup